GeorgeChenZJ/deepcount/README.md

 3. Place vgg16-397923af.pth under the work directory

 ### Data
-Prepare the dataset first and modify data.py to get the data accessible.
+- Prepare the dataset first and modify data.py to get the data accessible.
 See data.py for detail.
-The current code of data.py is for Shanghai Tech Part B. Before training the model download
+The current code of data.py is for Shanghai Tech Part B. Before training the model download Shanghai Tech dataset should be downloaded (https://drive.google.com/file/d/16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI/view).
+Change 'data_dir' in data.py to correct path.

 ### Run
 ```